THE VOLGA GERMANS IN PORTLAND

 Heinrich and Magdalena Bernhardt

-Magdalena was born in Norka on July 12, 1878, the daughter of Heinrich Schleicher (born 1850) and Elisabeth Krieger (born 1852).
-They Schleicher family departed Norka for the United State on October 23, 1886.
+Heinrich (Henry) married Magdalena (Lena) Schleicher in Portland on April 28, 1897.
+Lena was born in Norka on July 12, 1878, the daughter of Heinrich Schleicher (born 1850) and Elisabeth Krieger (born 1852).
+The Schleicher family departed Norka for the United States on October 23, 1886, and arrived in New York on December 8, 1886.

 Lena Schleicher and her children about 1904

-From left to right: Roy B. Bernhardt, Henry Bernhardt, Lena Schleicher Bernhardt and Helen Bernhardt.
+Henry and Lena Bernhardt home about 1904.
+From left to right: Roy B. Bernhardt, Henry Bernhardt, Lena Bernhardt (born Schleicher) and Helen Bernhardt.
 Written on back of photograph: "This little home was built by Henry Bernhardt perhaps about 1904.
 They kept a cow and sold a few quarts of milk.
 I went there every day to get our 2 quarts.
 In the picture are: Your mother, Roy, Henry, & Helen.
 I believe the house consisted of 2 little rooms.
 The toilet was on rear of lot. (signed by) Lydia Glomstad"

-It appears that Lena and Henry separated and she went live with her father in Midvale, Idaho.
-Lena died in Midvale on March 10, 1911 and her father passed there in 1919.
+It appears that Lena and Henry divorced sometime after the birth of Beatrice.
+She went live with her father in Midvale, Idaho, and died there on March 10, 1911.
+Her father passed in 1919.

 Sources